top of page

 Calm Came First

 One of the first changes I noticed was how yoga helped my son calm himself during overwhelming moments.
+Not overnight.
+Not in big, dramatic ways.
+Just slowly, over time.

 When things felt like too much, I would gently say, “Okay, please breathe with mommy.”
 That simple cue was often enough to help him pause and settle.
 We weren’t trying to stop the feeling—we were just giving his body a way to slow down.

-The breathing, the slow movements, the familiar rhythm of what we practiced seemed to give him permission to relax.
+The breathing, the slow movements, and the familiar rhythm of what we practiced seemed to give him permission to relax.
 Transitions became a little easier.
 His reactions didn’t feel as intense.

 What surprised me most was that over time, he started doing it on his own.
 In moments of stress, I’d see him take a breath without being prompted—and that felt like a small but meaningful step.